What’s new on Netflix in August 2020 – all the shows and movies coming soon - TheNewsTrace

 Soiled John season 2 Second instalment of the true crime anthology sequence that explores the theme of affection gone incorrect

-[email protected] Animated household comedy film a couple of teen gamer pressured into changing into a babysitter
+[email protected] Animated household comedy film a few teen gamer compelled into turning into a babysitter

-The Nice Heist (El Robo Del Siglo) season 1 Sequence primarily based on the 1994 theft of US$33 million from Colombia’s central financial institution
+The Nice Heist (El Robo Del Siglo) season 1 Collection based mostly on the 1994 theft of US$33 million from Colombia’s central financial institution

-Octonauts and the Caves of Sac Actun Function-length particular from the common CBeebies sequence
+Octonauts and the Caves of Sac Actun Function-length particular from the widespread CBeebies sequence

-Venture Energy Authentic blockbuster starring Jamie Foxx and Joseph Gordon Levitt a couple of world the place it’s attainable to take a tablet that offers the consumer them tremendous powers for 5 minutes
+Mission Energy Authentic blockbuster starring Jamie Foxx and Joseph Gordon Levitt a few world the place it’s attainable to take a tablet that provides the person them tremendous powers for 5 minutes

-3% season 4 Fourth outing for the futuristic thriller sequence in which the elite inhabit an island paradise removed from the crowded slums, and folks get one likelihood to hitch the 3% saved from squalor
+3% season 4 Fourth outing for the futuristic thriller sequence in which the elite inhabit an island paradise removed from the crowded slums, and individuals get one likelihood to affix the 3% saved from squalor

 Saturday 15th August

-Jackass: the Film (2002) Johnny Knoxville heads a crew of stuntmen, skate boarders and all-around lunatics as they prank, embarrass and torture one another in the title of enjoyable
+Jackass: the Film (2002) Johnny Knoxville heads a crew of stuntmen, skate boarders and all-around lunatics as they prank, embarrass and torture one another in the identify of enjoyable

 Ojo’s in d’Home season 1 The favored Nigerian sitcom arrives on Netflix